dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/set-dbt-semantic-layer.md

 1. Login to your dbt Cloud account

 2. Go to **Account Settings**, create a [service account API token](docs/dbt-cloud-apis/service-tokens) and save your token somewhere safe
+  * Permissions for service account tokens depend on your integration tool of choice.
+Review the [integration partners documentation
+    (https://www.getdbt.com/product/semantic-layer-integrations) to clarify what permission sets you need.

 3. Go to your **Environment** and select your **Deployment** environment